cpknight/CPKnight/README.md

+**I am a product designer who sees the big picture — or at least tries to**, in an age when most people prefer the small one.
+I turn ideas into actual hardware devices that look at their surroundings and send back insights people and systems can actually use.
+Most of them rely on algorithms and AI models to solve concrete problems.
+You will find them in factories, where they help run processes automatically, and in the field, where they do reconnaissance.
+They’re sturdy enough to take a beating and often cheaper than the usual alternatives. **My aim is simple: the design should be clear and logical, and the device should work without pointless extras.**

+# My Designs

+You can get your hands on many of my devices right away:

+- Some I release as open source hardware, with full documentation, files, and reproduction rights posted on here on [GitHub](https://github.com/cpknight/projects).
+Manufactured sample units of these projects sit in the [Tarn Project's Sample Store](https://tarn.parts/store/), which also occasionally carries samples of interesting third-party open source projects.

+- I also offer many designs for licensing — on either an exclusive or non-exclusive basis.
+Datasheets live on the [Tarn Project's Website](https://tarn.parts/datasheets/), and you can buy manufactured sample units from the [Sample Store](https://tarn.parts/store/).
+If you want to talk licensing, feel free to [contact me](https://tarn.parts/contact).

+- I take on custom commissions and consulting work as well.
+These usually come with full assignment of the resulting intellectual property.
+Where a design has been exclusively licensed — or created through commission or consulting — what you see and what you can buy is entirely up to the licensee or assignee.
+That is their call, not mine.

 <!-- ```
       _________    _________    ____  ___                __                 ___           ___
      /  ______/\  /  ____  /\  /   /\/  /\              /_/\               /  /\         /  /\